HKAB/hkab.github.io/about.md

 ## Others

-I'm interested in art (Monet is my favorite painter).
+I'm interested in art & philosophy.

 I remember a lot of lines in The Tale of Kieu.